Abba Kyari (military officer)

-Abba Kyari (17 November 1938 – 25 November 2018) was a Nigerian army brigadier who served as governor of the now defunct North-Central State, Nigeria after it was formed from the Northern Region during the military regime of General Yakubu Gowon.
+Abba Kyari (17 November 1938 – 25 November 2018) was a Nigerian military officer who served as governor of North-Central State (present-day Kaduna State), Nigeria after it was created from the Northern Region during the military regime of General Yakubu Gowon.

 As an army officer, Kyari had survived a mutiny by a battalion under his command in the aftermath of the July 1966 Nigerian counter-coup.
 He subsequently rose to command the Nigerian Army's 1 Brigade and then the army's artillery branch.

-In July 1967 he was appointed governor of North-Central State under the military government of Yakubu Gowon.
-He held the position for seven years and implemented a masterplan for the development of the city of Kaduna.
+In May 1967, he was appointed governor of North-Central State under the military government of Yakubu Gowon.
+He held the position for eight years and implemented a masterplan for the development of the city of Kaduna.

 Early life

 Abba Kyari was born on 17 November 1938.
 He attended Borno Middle School and Barewa College, Zaria.